-Clicking on this will bring up a new window which lists the following information:
+Clicking on this will bring up a new window that lists the following information:

 - The IP address which accessed your account (this also indicates the country it came from),

-- The date and time it was accessed, and
+- The date and time it was assessed, and

 - Whether the access was through a browser, a mobile, or an authorized application.